craftercms/docs/source/reference/modules/deployer/index.rst

 """"""""""""""""""""""""""""""
 Git Update Commit Id Processor
 """"""""""""""""""""""""""""""
-Processor that updates the processed commits value with the current commit
+Processor that updates the processed commits value with the current commit.

 **Example**